dsainz3/gate-hub/docs/how-to/huskers/dashboard.md

 Highlights
 - Markdown intro summarising the intent and linking scenes/automations conceptually.
 - **Lighting automation list** for baseline daily lighting schedules (sunrise/sunset, monthly patterns).
+- **Permanent LED status** row showing `light.permanent_outdoor_lights` plus its detected effect, alongside the eight interior/exterior chase fixtures.
 - **Dynamic scene list** using `custom:auto-entities` so transient snapshot scenes (e.g., `scene.huskers_before_chase`) only appear when available.

 Usage Notes
 - Because snapshot scenes (`scene.huskers_before_chase`, `scene.huskers_before_burst`) only exist while a show is running, the auto-entities card hides them after restarts to avoid “entity not available.”
+- The chase scripts drive the eight fixture group at 80 % brightness while locking the permanent LEDs at 100 %; use the effect attribute row to confirm the strip picked up `LED-Gametime` during shows.
+- The `sensor.huskers_game_status_espn` tile now exposes a `status_source` attribute.
+If ESPN removes the live scoreboard entry immediately after the whistle, the sensor falls back to the latest completed game from the season schedule so postgame automation checks keep working.
+If you notice the wrong source, confirm the schedule feed still lists the most recent matchup.

 ## Operations Checklist
 - Use **Refresh Game Data** before kickoff or when ESPN phases feel stale.